 - Species from the Americas – New World – are less venomous.
 Species from Africa and Asia – Old World – are more so.
 (Australia, too.
 Obviously.)
 There are exceptions.

 I have always liked spiders in general and had wanted a tarantula from the moment I realised it was possible.
 Unsurprisingly, my mother gave me to understand that such things were in fact quite impossible as long as I was living under her roof.
 Then, a while ago, it suddenly struck me that I was now all grown-up and could therefore adult all over the place by doing whatever the hell I wanted.
 I read a lot and bought my first big hairy spider in February 2016, followed the second one in June 2016, the third one in December 2016 and the fourth in April 2017.
 And here they are!

 Auri loves to dig and lives mostly underground.
 She is docile and slow unless food is involved.
 In time, she covers her enclosure in a thin carpet of spiderwebs.

-Chromatopelma cyaneopubescens (Greenbottle blue or GBB), 3 years old, suspected male, body length 4 cm.
+Chromatopelma cyaneopubescens (Greenbottle blue or GBB), 3 years old, suspected male

-Lasiodora parahybana (Brazilian salmon pink bird eater), age unknown, female, body length about 6 cm.
+Lasiodora parahybana (Brazilian salmon pink bird eater), age unknown, female

 I think Beth is ridiculously adorable.
-One of the largest species of tarantula in the world, she is (obviously) not full-grown yet.
+One of the largest species of tarantula in the world, she is not full-grown yet.
 I let the SO name her in the hope to better reconcile him with the idea of getting yet another spider.
-I’m not sure it worked, but the name of a monstrous spider boss from WoW suits a permanently hungry tarantula that will hopefully grow into a monster one day.
+I’m not sure it worked, but the name of a monstrous spider boss from WoW suits a permanently hungry tarantula that is fast approaching a very impressive size.

 Grammostola pulchra (Brazilian Black), 5 years old, female, body length about 3 cm.